verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 describing an application's general composition and environmental requirements.
 Below is the Verrazzano model for the example application used in this guide.
-This model describes an application which is implemented by a single docker image containing a Helidon application exposing a single endpoint.
+This model describes an application which is implemented by a single Docker image containing a Helidon application exposing a single endpoint.
 More details about Verrazzano models can be found in the [Verrazzano model documentation](https://verrazzano.io/docs/reference/model/).

 ```yaml